anddimario/interstellar-js/README.md

 - *UP*: `MESSAGES_HEALTH_OK` back from interstellar health check
 - *not found*: `MESSAGES_NOT_FOUND` back when route not found
 - *maintenance*: `MESSAGES_MAINTENANCE_ACTIVE` back if maintenance is active for route

+### Security
+For security reason you can run commands using containers, or try: [nsjail](https://github.com/google/nsjail)
+Example: `nsjail -Mo --chroot / -q -- /path/to/your/file args`

 ### Example application
 - [Microblog](https://github.com/anddimario/interstellar-microblog)